 Can Turtles Eat Mashed Potatoes?

-There is no reason you shouldn’t mash the potato before you feed it to your turtle.
-It may make eating a bit easier—though it will mean that the potato won’t float on water!
+There is no reason you can’t mash the cooked potato before you feed it to your turtle.
+It may make eating it a bit easier—though it will mean that the potato won’t float on water!
 Some turtles won’t recognize mashed potatoes as food.
 It mostly depends on your turtle.

 Can Turtles Eat Sweet Potatoes?